egoodarzi/hello-world/README.md

 |False in [False] | True|
 |True in [False]	| False|

-**guese what is the result of the below expression then run the code:**
+**guese what is the result of the below expression? then run the code to see the result:**
 | code | result|
 |---------| ------|
 | False == False in [False] |  ? |